MTG — MGIC Investment Corporation

 - Persistency Rate: 84%, down from 85% in the previous quarter.

-- Share Repurchases: 7.2 million shares for $193 million in Q1; an additional 1.7 million shares for $47 million in Q2 to date.
+- Share Repurchases: 7.2 million shares repurchased for $193 million in the quarter.

 2. Strategic Updates and Business Highlights:

-- A new $750 million share repurchase program was authorized, reflecting confidence in financial strength.
+- A $750 million share repurchase program was authorized, reflecting a commitment to capital return while balancing financial strength.

 3. Forward Guidance and Outlook:

-- MGIC expects insurance in force to remain relatively flat throughout 2026, with potential for increased refinance activity if mortgage rates decline more than anticipated.
+- The company expects insurance in force to remain relatively flat in 2026, with potential for increased refinance activity if mortgage rates decline more than anticipated.

-- Operating expenses are projected to be between $190 million and $200 million for the full year.
+- Operating expenses are projected to be between $190 million and $200 million for the year.

 4. Bad News, Challenges, or Points of Concern:

-- The macroeconomic environment remains uncertain, with potential headwinds from gas and energy prices affecting borrowers.
+- The macroeconomic environment remains uncertain, with potential headwinds from energy prices and inflation impacting borrowers, although no significant direct impacts have been observed yet.

 5. Notable Q&A Insights:

-- Management acknowledged that the increase in delinquency rates was influenced by unique reporting timing from servicers, which may have skewed results.
+- Management acknowledged that the increase in delinquency rates was partly due to reporting timing from servicers, which may have skewed results.

-- The increase in new notice severity is attributed to a changing vintage mix rather than regional pressures, with newer vintages carrying higher average loan amounts.
+- The increase in new notice severity is attributed to a shift in the vintage mix towards higher loan amounts, rather than regional pressures.